monktastic/blog/pages/keeping-things-straight.md

   4. R<sup>-1</sup>AR

 **Q4.**
-Which of these vectors, when written in the original basis, will give the *representation* of A with respect to {Rx, Ry}?
+Which of these operators, when written in the original basis, will give the *representation* of A with respect to {Rx, Ry}?

   1. RA